Crossroadsman/Migration_2022/README.md

 - Migrate iTunes library to Windows (preserving play counts, ratings, playlists and smart playlists)
 - Migrate cable-sync of iOS devices (ensuring live photos are preserved)
 - Migrate Lightroom Library (ideally taking the opportunity to have iPhone live photos preserved)
 - Scansnap S1500M Scanner - Mac specific, does it work on Windows?
-Note only 32-bit
+Note only 32-bit (note, according to [Fujitsu's (Discontinued) Product Page][fuji01], the scanner is compatible with Windows).
+The Windows software seems to be available from the [Fujitsu Download Page][fuji02]
 -